-Cocaine is unique from many drugs, both illicit and prescription, in that it can be used four different ways: orally, intranasally, intravenously and through inhalation.
+Cocaine also is unique from many drugs, both illicit and prescription, in that it can be used in any of four ways: orally, intranasally, intravenously and through inhalation.
 Oral use involves rubbing the substance onto a person’s gums.
-Intravenous use requires dissolving the substance in water and then injecting cocaine into a person’s bloodstream.
-Inhalation involves smoking cocaine.
-Intranasal use is done by snorting cocaine through the nose.
+Intravenous use requires dissolving the substance in water and injecting cocaine into a person’s bloodstream.
+Inhalation involves smoking cocaine, and intranasal use is done by snorting cocaine through the nose.

+Each method of using the drug involves the substance entering the body in a different way, which can lead to different interactions and divergent effects.
 Snorting cocaine causes the drug to reach the bloodstream through a person’s nasal tissues.
-People who regularly use cocaine intranasally are likely to experience physical effects and health risks unique to this method of cocaine use.
+People who regularly use cocaine intranasally are likely to experience physical effects and health risks unique to this method.

-Similar to other manners of using the drug, the side effects of snorting cocaine include:
+Similar to other manners of using the drug, the effects of snorting cocaine include:

 - Extreme happiness

 - Heart-related health risks